freeCodeCamp/guide/pages/docs/certificates-guide/accessing-nested-objects-in-json/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Accessing Nested Objects in JSON"
+title: "Accessing Nested Objects in JSON"
+parent: "certificates-guide"
 ---

 The properties and sub-properties of JSON objects can be accessed by chaining together the dot or bracket notation.